Hero photograph

 • Understanding of Theatre Aotearoa - including play texts from Maori, Pacifica and Pakeha playwrights

-Open entry.
-But if you have not done year 10 Dance a conversation with Ms Moxey is advised.
+Exclusions: Open entry.
+But if you have not done year 10 Drama a conversation with Ms Moxey

 Exclusions: Entry is open.
 Students must come with a positive attitude and a willingness to be challenged and receptive.